citusdata/citus_docs/use_cases/mt.rst

 Basically when the resulting SQL executed in the database contains a :code:`WHERE company_id = :value` clause on every table (including tables in JOIN queries), then Citus will recognize that the query should be routed to a single node and execute it there as it is.
 This makes sure that all SQL functionality is available.
 The node is an ordinary PostgreSQL server after all.

 Also, to make it even simpler, you can use our `activerecord-multi-tenant <https://github.com/citusdata/activerecord-multi-tenant>`_ library for Rails, or `django-multitenant <https://github.com/citusdata/django-multitenant>`_ for Django which will automatically add these filters to all your queries, even the complicated ones.
-Check out our :ref:`app_migration` section for details.
+Check out our migration guides for :ref:`rails_migration` and :ref:`django_migration`.

 This guide is framework-agnostic, so we'll point out some Citus features using SQL.
 Use your imagination for how these statements would be expressed in your language of choice.